 Trump-backed Troy Balderson takes narrow lead against insurgent Dem challenger in Ohio House special election, claims victory

-A victory would deny Democrats the major upset they had sought ahead of the November midterm elections.
+A victory in the race for the Ohio's historically conservative 12th Congressional District would deny Democrats the major upset they had sought ahead of the November midterm elections.
+The winner takes the seat previously held by Republican Pat Tiberi, who resigned in January to take another job.

 Speaking to cheering supporters Tuesday night, Balderson said O'Connor ran a "hard race" and claimed victory.
-O'Connor has not conceded.
+And in a tweet Tuesday night, Trump wrote that Balderson had won a "great victory during a very tough time of the year for voting."

+But O'Connor has not conceded, and said in a statement released shortly before midnight that "we don't know the results quite yet."

-The race remains too close to call, but Balderson maintains a slim one-percentage point lead with all precincts reporting.
-There are at least 3,367 provisional ballots left to be reviewed.
+The race remains too close to call.
+Balderson maintains a slim one-percentage point lead with all precincts reporting, but there are at least 3,435 provisional ballots left to be reviewed and 5,048 outstanding absentee ballots.
 That's enough for O'Connor to potentially pick up enough votes to force a mandatory recount.

-In a tweet Tuesday night, Trump wrote that Balderson had won a "great victory during a very tough time of the year for voting."
-The Republican National Committee also claimed victory.

 The mood at O'Connor's campaign headquarters at the Ohio Civil Service Employees Association in Westerville had been optimistic early Tuesday evening as results intially indicated he was significantly ahead in Ohio's 12th Congressional District.
 Trump won the district by 11 percentage points in 2016, and it has had a Republican representative for the last three decades.

-The race was one of several key contests on Tuesday, but it has garnered outsized attention because several polls showed no real daylight between the candidates in traditionally deep-red district -- which some, including Ohio Gov. John Kasich, has said "does not bode well" for the GOP in the fall.
+The race was one of several key contests on Tuesday, but it has garnered outsized attention because several polls showed no real daylight between the candidates in traditionally deep-red district -- which some, including Ohio Gov. John Kasich, has said "does not bode well" for the GOP in the upcoming November midterm elections.

 Also, while Kansas, Missouri, Michigan, and Washington state were holding primaries on Tuesday, only Ohio was sending someone to Congress immediately.